How to Fix a Frozen Air Conditioner

 What Can You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Just make sure the A/C system is completely OFF.

-- Confirm that there is nothing restricting the airflow to the system.
+- Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and verify that they are not blocked by furniture or drapes.
+Open all the registers completely and verify that they are not blocked by furniture or curtains.

 What Does it Cost to Repair?